dime-coin/electrum-docs/decompiling_guide.md

 ## 7. Closing

-Users should ONLY download binaries from official sources, and they should check the GPG signatures (official binaries are signed with
+Users should **ONLY** download binaries from *official* sources, and they should check the GPG signatures (official binaries are signed with
 [Dhop14's key](https://pgp.mit.edu/pks/lookup?op=vindex&search=0xA3E6459E3707BC46849AC0AA964DA787DBC83054)).
 Alternatively if they know how, they can run from source, or build binaries themselves.

-In addition to GPG signatures, Electrum-Dime is working on having the Windows binaries signed using the Windows native scheme, which should be ready soon, and at some point there will be an official signed package in the MacOS store as well.
+In addition to GPG signatures, Dimecoin Developers are working to have the Electrum-Dime Windows binaries signed using the Windows native scheme.
+The goal also includes, at some point, to have an official signed package in the MacOS store as well.

 ### Misc

-Note that this post was looking at only one of the Windows binaries distributed by "electrum dot com", but it is safe to assume that the other Windows binaries are malicious as well.
+Note that this post was looking at only one of the Windows binaries distributed by "electrum dot com", but it is safe to assume that other Windows binaries, from non-trusted sources, are malicious as well.
 We also checked the Mac `.dmg` file, and it contained the same modifications.
 The Linux package seemed harmless, presumably because the scammers did not want to have these changes in plain sight (Linux packages are essentially